trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 For key/message, using ``avro`` decoder, the ``dataSchema`` must be defined.
 This should point to the location of a valid Avro schema file of the message which needs to be decoded.
 This location can be a remote web server
 (e.g.: ``dataSchema: 'http://example.org/schema/avro_data.avsc'``) or local file system(e.g.: ``dataSchema: '/usr/local/schema/avro_data.avsc'``).
-The decoder will fail if this location is not accessible from the Presto coordinator node.
+The decoder fails if this location is not accessible from the Presto coordinator node.

 For fields, the following attributes are supported:

 * ``name`` - Name of the column in the Presto table.
 * ``type`` - Presto type of column.
 * ``mapping`` - slash-separated list of field names to select a field from the Avro schema.
-If field specified in ``mapping`` does not exist in the original Avro schema then a read operation will return NULL.
+If field specified in ``mapping`` does not exist in the original Avro schema then a read operation returns NULL.

 Table below lists supported Presto types which can be used in ``type`` for the equivalent Avro field type/s.